Aliases for GAA Gene

 Previous GeneCards Identifiers for GAA Gene

-This gene encodes acid alpha-glucosidase, which is essential for the degradation of glycogen to glucose in lysosomes.
-Different forms of acid alpha-glucosidase are obtained by proteolytic processing.
+This gene encodes lysosomal alpha-glucosidase, which is essential for the degradation of glycogen to glucose in lysosomes.
+The encoded preproprotein is proteolytically processed to generate multiple intermediate forms and the mature form of the enzyme.
 Defects in this gene are the cause of glycogen storage disease II, also known as Pompe's disease, which is an autosomal recessive disorder with a broad clinical spectrum.
-Three transcript variants encoding the same protein have been found for this gene. [provided by RefSeq, Jul 2008]
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2016]

 GeneCards Summary for GAA Gene

-GAA (Glucosidase, Alpha; Acid) is a Protein Coding gene.
-Diseases associated with GAA include glycogen storage disease ii and glycogen storage disease due to acid maltase deficiency.
-Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
+GAA (Glucosidase Alpha, Acid) is a Protein Coding gene.
+Diseases associated with GAA include glycogen storage disease ii and glycogen storage disease due to acid maltase deficiency, infantile onset.
+Among its related pathways are Galactose metabolism and Lysosome.
 GO annotations related to this gene include carbohydrate binding and alpha-1,4-glucosidase activity.
 An important paralog of this gene is MGAM.

 UniProtKB/Swiss-Prot for GAA Gene